Vadims06/ospfwatcher/README.md

 #### Setup №2.
 Text logs + timeline of network changes on Topolograph
 1. Choose a Linux host with Docker installed
 2. Setup Topolograph
-It's needed for visual network events check on Topolograph UI.
+It's needed for network events visualization on Topolograph UI.
 Skip if you don't want it.
 * launch your own Topolograph on docker using [topolograph-docker](https://github.com/Vadims06/topolograph-docker) or make sure you have a connection to the public https://topolograph.com
 * create a user for API authentication using `Local Registration` form on the Topolograph page, add your IP address in `API/Authorised source IP ranges`.
 Set variables in `.env` file: